United States • Europe • Asia

 Windeye Partners provides business valuation services to companies, family offices, private equity groups, business owners and entrepreneurs in the United States

-and abroad, for situations and needs such as:
+and internationally, for situations and needs such as:

 • Sale of business or acquisition